vomisa29/Moviles_T45/README.md

 # Welcome to SportApp!

-We are **Team 45**:
+We are **Team 45**:<br>
-Juan Camilo Beltrán
+Juan Camilo Beltrán<br>
-Pablo Méndez
+Pablo Méndez<br>
-Juan Camilo Ibáñez
+Juan Camilo Ibáñez<br>
-Danna Lucía Castillo
+Danna Lucía Castillo<br>
-Juan David Valencia
+Juan David Valencia<br>

-This repository contains the main wiki, Kanban, and Flutter implementation.
+This repository contains the main wiki, Kanban, and Flutter implementation of the app.
 It also serves as the entry point to all our resources:

 ## 📌 Useful Links
 - 🗂️ [Kanban Board](https://github.com/users/vomisa29/projects/1)